SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 This section has been included for several reasons: it is ...; it illustrates ...; and it describes...
 The _Mass for Four Voices_ consists of five movements, which are: the _Kyrie, Gloria, Credo, Santus_ and _Agnus Dei_.

-## Classifying and Listing
+## Referring to other people’s lists

-> Referring to other people’s lists
+↑ Classifying and Listing

 Smith and Jones (1991) list X, Y and Z as the major causes of infant mortality.
 Smith (2003) lists the main features of X as follows: it is X; it is Y; and it has Z.